chromaui/chromatic-docs/test.md

 ## Enable

-Enable visual tests for your project on the manage screen.
-If your stories have [interactions tests](interactions), they'll run automatically when visual tests are enabled.
+Enable visual tests for your project on the manage page.
+If your stories have [interaction tests](interactions), they'll run automatically when visual tests are enabled.

 All snapshots are taken in Chrome by default.
-This is also where you expand test coverage to additional browsers.
+Select additional browsers to expand test coverage in 1-click.

 ![Enable UI Tests](img/uitests-for-docs.png)